 In short, sacrificing a little bit of your time in the break can save you a lot of future time and frustration.
-Think of this as a debrief, squaring away and tying loose ends to help you clear your mind and increase your productivity next year.
+Think of this as a debrief, squaring away and tying loose ends to help you clear your mind and increase your productivity for next time around.

 Firstly, you need a plan